sigcsets/sigcse2022/pages/attendees_index.md

 <h3><a href="https://cvent.me/17lVE2">Registration is now open here.</a></h3>
 </center>

 The SIGCSE TS 2022 organizing committee is excited to offer options for participants to participate virtually or travel to Providence and attend the conference in person.
 We hope to have an exciting and engaging experience for all participants, and hope very much to see many of you in person.
-Recognizing that participants need information to make decisions about travel and gathering, we will keep this site updated with information as it is available.
-Our registration system will allow you to switch your own registration between in-person and virtual participation, but keep in mind the discount dates.
-The cost for your new registration will be based on the date you change it, not the date when you first registered.
+Recognizing that participants need information to make decisions about travel and gathering, we will keep this site updated with information as it is available.  **Our registration system will allow you to switch your own registration between in-person and virtual participation, but keep in mind the discount dates.
+The cost for your new registration will be based on the date you change it, not the date when you first registered.**

+For assistance with registration, contact our fabulous [Registration Team](registration@sigcse2022.org).

 ### In-Person Participants
 {% for rate_category in site.data.registration.rates %}